 Biography

-Sue Farrell Holler writes for children of all ages – from preschool to young adult.
+Sue Farrell Holler is an award-winning author who writes for children of all ages – from preschool to young adult.

 Her YA novel, Cold White Sun, was a 2019 finalist for a Governor General’s Award for literature for young people – text, won the R. Ross Annett Award for children’s literature and the U.S.-based High Plains Book Award.